 - Watch Time: The overall engagement of your audience wihen watching your videos.

 - A combinations of the above to paint a more accurate picture of your audience by looking at things like the number of male viewers you have in a specific age range.

 With this demographic information at hand, you'll have a better understanding of your own audience and also be able to work better with brands.
-For more on interpreting your YouTube analytics, check out this post.
+You can also use Social Blade to compare your own channel against others.
+For more on interpreting your YouTube analytics, be sure to check out this post.

-Now, we can start talking about the different ways you can actually make money.
+Now, with that out of the way, we can start talking about the different ways you can actually make money.

-There are several ways to make money on Youtube.
+Luckily, there are several ways you can money on Youtube:

 Let's take a deeper look at each one.

 1. Become a YouTube Partner and Make Money From Ads

 The first revenue stream you’ll likely explore is ads.